-The tables below set out information about significant unobservable inputs used at year end in measuring the fair value of real estate investments categorized as Level 3 in the fair value hierarchy as at December 31:
+The tables below set out information about significant unobservable inputs used at year-end in measuring the fair value of real estate investments categorized as Level 3 in the fair value hierarchy as at December 31:

-December 31, 2016 Fair Value Valuation Unobservable Investments (in 000s) Technique Input Amount/Range Sensitivity to Change in Significant Unobservable Input Real estate Unadjusted Net The estimated fair value would increase (decrease) if the fair value of the real estate investments \$1,185,073 Asset Value Net Asset Value \$1,185,073 investments as provided by the third party managers were higher (lower).
+Decemb per 31, 2017 Fair Value Valuation Unobservable Investments (in 000s) Sources Input Amount/Range Sensitivity to Change in Significant Unobservable Input Real estate Unadjusted Net The estimated fair value would increase (decrease) if the fair value of the real estate investments \$604,674 Asset Value Net Asset Value \$604,674 investments as provided by the third party managers were higher (lower).
+Real estate Adjusted Net The estimated fair value would increase (decrease) if the fair value of the real estate investments \$197,830 Asset Value Net Asset Value \$197,830 investments as provided by the third party managers were higher (lower).
+Real estate Discounted Cash 1 The estimated fair value would increase (decrease) if the discount rate were higher investments \$44 770 Flows Discount Rate 12.0% (lower)

-Fair Value Valuation Unobservable Investments (in 000s) Technique Input Amount/Range Sensitivity to Change in Significant Unobservable Input Real estate Unadjusted Net The estimated fair value would increase (decrease) if the fair value of the real estate investments \$1,666,039 Asset Value Net Asset Value \$1,666,039 investments as provided by the third party managers were higher (lower).
+December r 31, 2016 Fair Value Valuation Unobservable Investments (in 000s) Sources Input Amount/Range Sensitivity to Change in Significant Unobservable Input Real estate Unadjusted Net The estimated fair value would increase (decrease) if the fair value of the real estate investments \$731,275 Asset Value Net Asset Value \$731,275 investments as provided by the third party managers were higher (lower).
+Real estate Adjusted Net The estimated fair value would increase (decrease) if the fair value of the real estate investments \$419,646 Asset Value Net Asset Value \$419,646 investments as provided by the third party managers were higher (lower).
+Real estate Discounted Cash The estimated fair value would increase (decrease) if the discount rate were higher investments \$34,152 Flows Discount Rate 12.5% (lower).